seancampbell3161/seancampbell3161/README.md

 ▪ 👀 I’m interested in Mobile and Web Development

-▪ 🌱 I’m currently learning HTML, CSS, and JavaScript
+▪ 🌱 I’m currently learning HTML, CSS, and JS

 ▪ 💞️ I’m looking to collaborate on Android and Web applications